Battle of Pavia

 The battle was fought in the Visconti Park of Mirabello di Pavia, outside the city walls.
-In the four-hour battle, the French army was split and defeated in detail.
+In the four-hour battle that took place during foggy conditions, the French army was split and defeated in detail.
+Francis led his armored cavalry in a medieval-style charge using couched lances, a questionable tactic in the new age of gunpowder.
+His horsemen rode in front of his cannons, making it impossible for the artillery to fire at the enemy.
+Francis' Swiss mercenary pikemen were unwilling to fight, while troops under the Duke of Alençon remained unengaged due to the overall confusion.
 Many of the chief nobles of France were killed, and others – including Francis I himself – were captured.
 The historian Francesco Guicciardini summarised the clash as follows:

 The King, fighting very gallantly, sustained the shock of the enemy, who, however, with their firearms obliged those about him to give way, till, the Swiss arriving and the cavalry charging them in flank, the Spaniards were repulsed.
 But the Germans easily broke the Swiss with great slaughter, their valour no way corresponding that day with the courage they had shown in previous battles.
 The King, in the meantime, having been with a great number of his men at arms in the midst of the battle, and endeavoured to stop the flight of his men, after a long combat, his horse killed under him, himself wounded in the face and in the hand, and fallen to the ground, was taken by some soldiers who did not know him.
 But when the Viceroy came up he discovered himself to him, who, after kissing his hand with profound reverence, received him prisoner in the name of the Emperor.